-Assuming $m_{\pi,{\rm vv}}=m_{\pi,{\rm ss}}\sim 300$~MeV and $a\sim$0.09 fm, the mixed action effect will make $\delta m_{\pi}\equiv m_{\pi,{\rm vs}}-m_{\pi,{\rm ss}}$ to be 153(59) MeV for the overlap valence quark on the clover (CL, a typical Wilson-like fermion) sea~\cite{Durr:2007ef}, while $\delta m_{\pi}$ will reduce to 30-60 MeV for the combination of the Domain wall fermion (DW, a different implementation of the overlap fermion by introducing an extra fifth dimension for the fermion) valence and staggered sea~\cite{Orginos:2007tw,Aubin:2008wk,Berkowitz:2017opd}, and it can be as small as $\sim 10$ MeV if we use the overlap valence quark on the DW sea~\cite{Lujan:2012wg}.
-There are also studies on the other combinations likes overlap on highly improved staggered quark (HISQ)~\cite{Follana:2006rc} at $a\simeq 0.12$ fm~\cite{Basak:2014kma}.
+On the other hand, the numerical lattice QCD studies are very limited in number.
+Assuming $m_{\pi,{\rm vv}}=m_{\pi,{\rm ss}}\sim 300$~MeV and $a\sim$0.09 fm, the mixed action effect will make $\delta m_{\pi}\equiv m_{\pi,{\rm vs}}-m_{\pi,{\rm ss}}$ to be 153(59) MeV for the overlap valence quark on the clover (CL, a typical Wilson-like fermion) sea~\cite{Durr:2007ef}, while $\delta m_{\pi}$ will be reduced to 30-60 MeV for the combination of the Domain wall fermion (DW, a different implementation of the overlap fermion by introducing an extra fifth dimension for the fermion) valence and staggered sea~\cite{Orginos:2007tw,Aubin:2008wk,Berkowitz:2017opd}, and it can be as small as $\sim 10$ MeV if we use the overlap valence quark on the DW sea~\cite{Lujan:2012wg}.
+There are also studies on other combinations, such as overlap on highly improved staggered quarks (HISQ)~\cite{Follana:2006rc} at $a\simeq 0.12$ fm~\cite{Basak:2014kma}.

-But the all above estimates are based on the imprecise calculation at $a\sim$0.1 fm, and then can misunderstand the situation.
-In this work, we calculate the mixed action effect with kinds of the valence and sea fermion combinations, and the results suggest that $\Delta_{\rm mix}\propto a^4$ when the fermion action used in the sea has the chiral symmetry.
+However, all of the above estimates, which are based on the imprecise calculation at $a\sim$0.1 fm, can misrepresent the situation and render the reliability of any high-precision mixed-action calculation questionable.
+In this work, we present the most systematic mixed-action-effect study so far with several valence and sea fermion combinations.
+The results suggest that $\Delta_{\rm mix}$ decreases faster than the naive $a^2$ estimate in all the cases we studied, and at ${\cal O}(a^4)$ when the fermion action used in the sea has chiral symmetry.